 7. Get on the Do Not Call Registry

 Put your phone numbers on the federal National Do Not Call Registry.
 It’s free, and it will at least stop law-abiding solicitors.

 Just be aware that some organizations — including charities, political groups and debt collectors — are exempt and thus still can call you even if you are on the Do Not Call Registry.

 8. File a complaint

 If you’ve been on the Do Not Call Registry for a month or longer and are still getting calls, report it to the Federal Trade Commission.
-This may seem like a waste of time, but it doesn’t take long, and enough complaints could get the policy changed.
+This may seem like a waste of time, but it doesn’t take long and it helps in the fight against robocalls.